Hygena: 1960s

 However, the 1960s changed that, with Hygena and Allied Iron Foundries in their Leisure Lineline range introducing the wider use of Formica.
 Until this point, kitchens were either made of metal, and hence polished, or wood and hence needed to be painted.
 The introduction of formica meant that no longer was there a need to paint or repaint your "new" kitchen, just use it.
 Secondly, formica was easy clean, and although most new houses incorporated a serving hatch between kitchen and dining room, more and more families were adopting to the American kitchen diner concept.

-In 1967 Norcros reorganised the board of Hygena with the appointments of Donald Standen, (MD), John Kennedy (Marketing Director), Derek Davies (Production Director) and George Robinson (Technical Director).
+In 1967 Norcros reorganised the board of Hygena with the appointments of Donald Standen, (MD), John Kennedy (marketing director), Derek Davies (Production Director) and George Robinson (Technical Director).
 These changes were made to improve production and increase sales and profitability.
 The company's main business was with Builders Merchants and Departmental Stores, none of whom kept items in stock.
 John Kennedy requested George Robinson to produce a limited range of melamine faced units at a specific price level in order to provide a USP for Hygena in the market place, and to facilitate retail stock holding.
 The company's TV advertising used a little girl to demonstrate simplicity of assembly, and the ease of units being carried away by customers.
 As a result of the introduction of QA (Quick Assembly) a range of seven units in four colours, turnover and profit increased immediately, In 1971 the same team developed and launched a range of self-assembly Fitted Bedroom Furniture under the name White Space.
 In 1972 it was decided to launch a range of integrated kitchen units and appliances made by Bauknecht.
 By 1973 Hygena had reached a 25% share of the Fitted Kitchen market, and in that financial year contributed over one third of Norcros net profit.
 In January 1974 John Kennedy left to take up an appointment in the USA.

 Bought by the MFI Group

-By the mid 1970s, Hygena had established itself as the leader in the fitted kitchen market, making itself vulnerable to attack from others, and changes in style.
+By the mid-1970s, Hygena had established itself as the leader in the fitted kitchen market, making itself vulnerable to attack from others, and changes in style.
 While the clean lines of its 1950s designs were popular post-War, the late 1970s saw the return of the bespoke country kitchen styles to the kitchen, which were unsuited to Hygena's design style and manufacture methods.
 In an attempt to survive, Standen considered diversifying: Marshall produced modular designs for kitchens, bedroom furniture and garden sheds, but his designs were regarded as too 'futuristic', and Norcros looked to dissolve the company and sell the Hygena name.
-This was purchased jointly in 1982 by MFI Group and Malcolm Healey's company; Humber Kitchens.
+This was purchased jointly in 1982 by MFI and Malcolm Healey's company; Humber Kitchens.
 MFI took full control of Hygena in 1987, buying Healey out for £200 million, it sat alongside MFI other well known household brands as the economy choice.